 - 6.1.
-The student will be referred to the appropriate Senior Manager (usually an Assistant Principal, Vice Principal or Group Director) by the Student Tutor (or equivalent).
+The student will be referred to the appropriate Head of Learning (HOL) or Senior Manager (usually a Vice Principal or Director) by the Pastoral Support Tutor (or equivalent).
 All previous paperwork and information will be given to the chair in the chairs report at least one working day before the referral meeting. - 6.2.
-The identified Senior Manager has the responsibility for chairing the meeting as per paragraph 4.4 and a S3 or equivalent system referral record will be completed by the Student Tutor or equivalent as appropriate.
-The referral meeting will take place with the student as soon as possible but no later than 10 working days after receipt of the referral from the Student Tutor (or equivalent). - 6.3.
-The review meeting will be held as agreed, chaired by the same Senior Manager wherever possible and if the problem persists or the student does not meet the agreed targets, then Stage 4 of this procedure will be instigated. - 6.4.
+The identified HOL or Senior Manager has the responsibility for chairing the meeting as per paragraph 4.4 and a S3 or equivalent system referral record will be completed by the Pastoral Support Tutor or equivalent as appropriate.
+The referral meeting will take place with the student as soon as possible but no later than 10 working days after receipt of the referral from the Pastoral Support Tutor (or equivalent). - 6.3.
+The review meeting will be held as agreed, chaired by the same HOL or Senior Manager wherever possible and if the problem persists or the student does not meet the agreed targets, then Stage 4 of this procedure will be instigated. - 6.4.
 If targets are achieved successfully, the student will be moved down to Stage 2 of the referral or can be removed from the referral process altogether at the discretion of the referral chair.

 6.5.
 When the concerns are around a student's Fitness to Study, and there are continuing or growing concerns, this will be captured at the reviews.
 At the stage 3 an extended plan will be completed with the appropriate senior manager and a member of the wellbeing team.
 Options will be discussed with the student and parent/guardian if appropriate.
 There is the option at this stage of having a temporary withdrawal.
 The student must be informed of this in writing, how this will work and what the expectations are.
 This will be done within 5 working days.
-The Group Director of SEND, ALS and Welfare will look to see how the student's health is affecting their studies.
+The Director of Safeguarding and Welfare will look to see how the student's health is affecting their studies.
 They may, with the student's written permission, get an assessment from the appropriate health professional.